Pat Oleszko

 Pat Oleszko (born Patricia Oleszko; 1947) is an American visual and performing artist.
 Oleszko has performed at major New York institutions including the Whitney Museum of American Art, the Museum of Modern Art, MoMA P.S.
 1, and P.S.
-122. In 1990, the artist was awarded the prestigious Guggenheim Foundation fellowship.
+122. In 1990, the artist was awarded the prestigious Guggenheim Foundation fellowship, and in 2026 she received the $100,000 Bucksbaum Award.

 Early life and education

 Oleszko is from Detroit, Michigan.
 Her dad was a chemical engineer and an inventor and, her mother an arts aficionado.

 In 1970, she earned a Bachelor of Fine Arts degree from the University of Michigan in Ann Arbor.

-Work and Life
+Work and life

 Oleszko has spent much of her life as an artist working and living in New York City.
-Notably, she is one of the few artists who has garnered attention across a wide-breadth of cultural publications, from Artforum to Playboy to Sesame Street Magazine.
-She's appeared on the cover of Ms. Magazine and had a striptease spread in Esquire.
+She has attracted attention across a wide range of cultural publications, such as Artforum, Playboy, and Sesame Street Magazine.
+She has appeared on the cover of Ms. Magazine and had a striptease spread in Esquire.

 The artist recalls being a frequent partygoer at Studio 54 and the Mudd Club in her 30s.

 In 1976, she was artist-in-residence at Artpark, Lewiston, New York.

 Of her early vocation and career as a performance art, she states:"There wasn’t a term for “performance art” at the time, so one of my teachers came up with the idea that I could use my costumes as illustrations.
 That’s how I ended up in Ms. magazine.
 I wore an eight-and-a-half-foot-tall Statue of Liberty costume to the Easter Parade in New York City, and Kirsten came along with me.
 It was a hit."Much of the artists output has been large-scale and eccentric works.
 Some under this rubric are The Wizard of Oz's Wicked Witch's feet sticking out from a cabin, a rocket ship well over 50-feet, Rudolph's red nose operated by the artist dressed as a Christmas tree, a crocodile devouring a human-like American flag, phallic sculptures, and critical political caricatures.